 Reach for this book if your teen is navigating the complexities of a bicultural identity or seeking a mirror for the experience of living with a physical disability.
 It is particularly resonant for families managing the emotional nuances of international adoption or reunions with biological parents.
 Aiko Cassidy, a biracial girl with cerebral palsy, travels from her home in Michigan to the Japanese countryside to spend the summer with her biological father.
 While there, she discovers the slow, tactile art of indigo farming and the challenge of bridging two very different lives.
 This story is a soulful exploration of belonging and self-expression.
 Through Aiko's lens, readers see the intersection of creativity, heritage, and the realities of physical limitations.
 It is age-appropriate for middle and high schoolers, offering a realistic rather than sentimental look at family bonds.
 Parents will appreciate how the book celebrates resilience and the quiet strength found in connecting with one's roots.

-A thoughtful teen (ages 13-17) who feels like they exist between worlds, whether due to their heritage, a disability, or a complex family structure.
+A thoughtful teen (ages 13-17) who feels like they exist between worlds, whether due to their heritage or a complex family structure, or who enjoys stories about characters navigating physical challenges.
 It is perfect for a student who values slow-paced, atmospheric stories about art and identity.

 Younger teens will focus on Aiko's travel adventures and the "fish out of water" elements.
-Older teens will better appreciate the nuanced exploration of her physical limitations and the subtle tension of her bicultural identity.
+Older teens may also appreciate the nuanced exploration of her experiences navigating physical challenges and her bicultural identity.

-Unlike many disability-centered stories that focus on a medical "cure" or tragedy, this book treats Aiko's cerebral palsy as a foundational part of her identity, integrating it seamlessly into a lush, culturally specific setting.
+This book distinguishes itself by treating Aiko's cerebral palsy as a foundational part of her identity, integrating it seamlessly into a lush, culturally specific setting.
+It avoids focusing on a medical 'cure' or tragedy, instead emphasizing Aiko's growth and self-discovery. ```

 Aiko Cassidy, a 16-year-old artist with cerebral palsy, travels to rural Japan to live with her biological father, a traditional indigo farmer.
 Having been raised in Michigan, Aiko must navigate a significant language barrier, different cultural expectations regarding disability, and the emotional weight of a father-daughter relationship that is starting from scratch.
 The story follows her as she learns the craft of aizome (indigo dyeing) and finds her place within her Japanese heritage.